 Change page style:

-Special Instructions for Completion of Phase II/OT Science Programs: Semester 2002A
+Instructions for Completion of Phase II/OT Science Programs: Semester 2004A

 Distribution of Phase II Skeletons

-Gemini staff will translate approved Phase I proposals into the Phase II format.
+All observations must be defined using the Observing Tool (OT) software.
+Gemini staff will translate approved Phase I proposals into the Phase II format for loading into the OT.
 In this process, the observations and other details entered in Phase I are used to construct a ("skeleton") framework of your Science Program.
-PIs will be sent their the Phase II skeleton by e-mail.

 What to do Next